InTaxDev/FinTax-User-Guide/README.md

 ## What is FinTax?

-FinTax is the world's first professional tax and financial management software dedicated to crypto.
+FinTax is the web3 professional tax and financial management software dedicated to crypto.
 It covers major compliance regions worldwide and supports one-click transaction imports and tax calculations.